Commuter rail: Locomotive hauled services

 Locomotive hauled services are used in some countries or locations.
 This is often a case of asset sweating, by using a single large combined fleet for intercity and regional services.
 Loco hauled services are usually run in push-pull formation, that is, the train can run with the locomotive at the "front" or "rear" of the train (pushing or pulling).
 Trains are often equipped with a control cab at the other end of the train from the locomotive, allowing the train operator to operate the train from either end.
-The motive power for locomotive-hauled commuter trains may be either electric or diesel-electric, although some countries, such as Germany and some of the former Soviet-bloc countries, also use diesel-hydraulic locomotives.
+The motive power for locomotive-hauled commuter trains may be either electric or diesel–electric, although some countries, such as Germany and some of the former Soviet-bloc countries, also use diesel–hydraulic locomotives.

 Seat plans

 In the US and some other countries, a three-and-two seat plan is used.
-However, few people sit in the middle seat on these trains because they feel crowded and uncomfortable.
+Middle seats on these trains are often less popular because passengers feel crowded and uncomfortable.

 In Japan, South Korea and Indonesia, longitudinal (sideways window-lining) seating is widely used in many commuter rail trains to increase capacity in rush hours.
 Carriages are usually not organized to increase seating capacity (although in some trains at least one carriage would feature more doors to facilitate easier boarding and alighting and bench seats so that they can be folded up during rush hour to provide more standing room) even in the case of commuting longer than 50 km and commuters in the Greater Tokyo Area, Seoul metropolitan area, and Jabodetabek area have to stand in the train for more than an hour.